San7o/Brenta-Engine/CONTRIBUTING.md

 # Contributing to the Engine

 First off, thank you for considering contributing to this project!
-Your help is greatly appreciated.
+Even if this is not an advanced graphics engine, It provides many opportunities to practice and improve your programmin skills.
+Building an engine will test your **math skills** (linear algebra and calculus), **physics** knowledge through physics simulations, **algorithms and data structures** (expecially for the ECS) and your knowledge of **modern programming paradigms**.
+Overall, this is engiene is an easy place to improve your skills.

 This guide will help you understand how to contribute effectively.

 ## How to Contribute